jeanmerlet/sc-flow/readme.md

 ## Broad order of steps
 In general, a typical scRNA-seq workflow will go through these steps (in order).
 1. align

+## NOTE: fix align arguments / options to appear in argparse

-2. preprocess
+1. preprocess
-3. cluster
+2. cluster
-4. plot
+3. plot
-5. diff\_exp
+4. diff\_exp

 Each of these corresponds to an argument for the ```--workflow``` command in the sc-flow pipeline.
 1. align: ```--workflow align```